Horticulture only has 671 graduates each year, which is lower than average. Graduates typically earn about $33,908 per year in their early career.

 It is hard to find a better school than University of Rhode Island if you wish to pursue Horticulture as a major.
 Horticulture students from University of Rhode Island earn a boost of about 3.6% above the average earnings of horticulture graduates.
 Located in Kingston, Rhode Island, URI delivers a dependable, suburban experience for scholars.

 University of Georgia is a great decision for students pursuing a Horticulture degree.
 Graduates from the Horticulture major at University of Georgia get 2.8% more than the standard college graduate in this field.
-The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.
+University of Georgia is one of the largest schools in Georgia.

-Roughly 72.5% of the teachers at this school are full-time and get normal office hours, so they should be more accessible to help.
+74.0% of freshman students come back for their 2nd year.
 You are likely to obtain a lot for your educational investment with New Mexico State University - Main Campus, because its net price of $11,955 is an excellent value.
-Look at a few school videos to discover what is happening on campus.
+Where is New Mexico State University - Main Campus doing the best?
+Take a look at all the college rankings.

 It is hard to beat Clemson University if you want to pursue Horticulture as a major.
-Students from the Horticulture program at Clemson University earn 0.6% above the standard college graduate with the same degree.
+Students who graduate from the Horticulture program make around $34,818 in the first five years of working and $54,831 after their first five years of working.
 Based in Clemson, South Carolina, Clemson provides a dependable, suburban atmosphere for scholars.

-Around 93.0% of first-year students return to Clemson University for their sophomore year.
+Clemson University does not require freshmen to live on-campus.
 Ranked #2 in South Carolina for overall value, we would have expected this university's excellent academic programs to command a greater price.
-If you're interested in learning more, you can view all of Clemson University's rankings here.
+Obtain all of the essential details on Clemson by checking out their scorecard.

 University of Arkansas is a great option for students pursuing a Horticulture degree.
 After graduating, Horticulture students usually make an average of $32,384 in the first five years of their career.
 Situated in Fayetteville, Arkansas, this university is ideal for learners who flourish in an urban atmosphere.